Personal Loans

 Student loans are unsecured loans.
 So are credit cards.

 Most personal loans are unsecured.
-With a personal loan, you borrow a lump sum of money and pay it back, plus interest, over a predetermined amount of time (you can usually choose a repayment period between 2 and 5 years).
+Personal loans work like this: you borrow a lump sum of money and pay it back, plus interest, over a predetermined amount of time (you can usually choose a repayment period between 2 and 5 years).
 The payment is the same every month.
 Most personal loans have a fixed interest rate, which means your rate is locked in and won't change for the life of the loan.

 Secured vs unsecured loans